akamai/cli-dns/README.md

 To add a new DNS record use `akamai dns add-record <record type>`.
 Each setting for the record is a flag, for example to add a `CNAME` record:

+NOTE: This sub command has been deprecated and will be removed in a future release.

 ```
 $ akamai dns add-record CNAME example.org --name www --target example.org --ttl 3600
 ```

 ### Remove a Record

+NOTE: This sub command has been deprecated and will be removed in a future release.

 Use `akamai dns rm-record <record type>` to remove one or more records matching the given flags.

 ```
 $ akamai dns rm-record A example.org --name www
 ```

 By default the command will ask you to verify which records to remove if more than one matches the given criteria.
 You can force it to remove all matching records by passing in the `--force-multiple` flag.